microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 > where we might go with this UX in the future._

 Do want to support different _types_ of nesting?
-So instead of just the default, there could be something like `nesting: "source"`, to create a mune structured
+So instead of just the default, there could be something like `nesting: "source"`, to create a menu structured
 like:

 ```